-The housing problem data revealed that housing problems were experienced by race and ethnic categories within specific income ranges of the County Average Median Income (AMI) occurred most dramatically at the 30-50% cost burden category.
-The racial and ethnic groups that have disproportionately greater needs tend to be African American, American Indian, Native Hawaiian and Hispanic households.
+The housing problem data revealed that housing problems were experienced by race and ethnic categories within specific income ranges of the County Average Median Income (AMI) at relatively similar levels in Lakewood.
+The racial and ethnic groups that have disproportionately greater needs tend to be African American, Asian and Hispanic households.